We also did a KWL with this great National Geographic book.

 We also put the story in sequence.

-We did a fun little Stellaluna Search for facts.
+Then we did a fun little Stellaluna Search for facts.
 When they found the facts they came back and had to decide if it was a doubles, or doubles plus 1.
 Then they matched the doubles problem to the doubles plus 1 that could help that is related.

 The pictures below are a differentiated sequencing activity.
 One group had to put the events in order by writing their number order above the event.
 Another group was given the event that happened in the middle, but had to write what happened in the beginning and end of the story.
 The final group had to write a few sentences about the beginning, middle and end.
 My kiddos love working in groups and helping each other learn.
 And it’s so much fun to watch.